rdanter/wrl-rpi-bsp/README.md

     $ echo "MACHINE = \"rpi\"" >> conf/local.conf

-for the original Raspberry Pi.
+for the original Raspberry Pi or the Pi Zero.

 Build the platform with: